 Most taxes, noted George, stifle productive behavior.
 A tax on income reduces people’s incentive to earn income, a tax on wheat would reduce wheat production, and so on.
 But a tax on the unimproved value of land is different.
 The value of land comes from two components, its natural value and the value that is created by improving it (by building on it, for example).
 The value of a vacant lot in its natural state comes not from any sacrifice or opportunity cost borne by the owners of the land, but rather from demand for a fixed amount of land.
 Therefore, argued George, because the value of the unimproved land is unearned, neither the land’s value nor a tax on the land’s value can affect productive behavior.
 If land were taxed more heavily, the quantity available would not decline, as with other goods; nor would demand decline because of land’s productive uses.
 By taxing the whole of the value of unimproved land, the government would drive the price of land to zero.

-George was right that other taxes may have stronger disincentives, but economists now recognize that the single land tax is not innocent, either.
+George was right that other taxes may have stronger disincentives, but some economists now recognize that the single land tax is not innocent, either.
 Site values are created, not intrinsic.
 Why else would land in Tokyo be worth so much more than land in Mississippi?
 A tax on the value of a site is really a tax on productive potential, which is a result of improvements to land in the area.
 Henry George’s proposed tax on one piece of land is, in effect, based on the improvements made to the neighboring land.

 Objections aside, Henry George may have been arguing for what is really the least offensive tax.
 As Milton Friedman said almost a century after George’s death: “In my opinion, the least bad tax is the property tax on the unimproved value of land, the Henry George argument of many, many years ago” (Mark Blaug.
 Economica, New Series, 47, no. 188 p.
 472).